 We are here to help.
 Call us 24/7 for a free, confidential assessment: 870.394.7100

-The residential program at West Memphis is a female (ages 12-17) program that is licensed as a PRTF by the state of Arkansas Department of Human Services and is accredited by The Joint Commission.
+The residential program at West Memphis is a female (ages 12-17) program that is licensed as a Psychiatric Residential Treatment Facility (PRTF) by the state of Arkansas Department of Human Services and is accredited by The Joint Commission.

 We offer comprehensive inpatient treatment for children and adolescents ages 6-17.

-The main building on the campus of the Perimeter West Memphis is a historic home also referred to as the mansion.
+The main building on the campus of the Perimeter Behavioral of West Memphis is a historic home known as the Lawrie House, also referred to as "the mansion".
 The Lawrie House was built in 1939 and is in the National Register of Historic places.
 It was given to a daughter and her husband as a wedding present.
 It is known as being the oldest, still standing and occupied historical home in Crittenden County and was introduced in the Arkansas Historic Preservation Program in 1996.

 We are in-network with most major insurances including, but not limited to: Blue Cross Blue Shield, Aetna, Cigna, Tricare, and all PASSE plans, along with traditional Medicaid.